Logan Dooley: Personal life

 Dooley was born in Lake Forest, California, to Nancy and Jim Dooley.
 He has three older brothers: Jeffrey, Ryan, and Erik.
 Dooley graduated from El Torro High School in 2005 and has attended community colleges in Orange County and Colorado.
 He also spent some time working at Disneyland in 2005-2006.
-Jim Dooley passed away in 2012.
+Jim Dooley died in 2012.
 On August 31, 2019, Dooley married Erin Porras who is a nurse and also coaches at World Elite.

 Philanthropy

 Dooley has been known to have a special interest in The Prentice School, which is an independent, non-profit school that Dooley describes as "dedicated to empowering students with dyslexia to build their foundation for success."
 An alumnus of the school and a sufferer of dyslexia himself, Dooley supports The Prentice School by guest speaking in their classrooms, at leadership conferences and at fundraising events for the school.

 Endorsement

 Dooley endorses an Australian trampoline company, Vuly Trampolines.
 He has appeared in their 2009 product catalogue amongst other endorsement activities.
 He is also endorsed by Eurotramp, a European trampoline manufacturer.